wwWallet/wallet-ios-wrapper/README.md

 of the Bluetooth LE server.
 Independently of the mode the communication is established in the server and the client communicates through `Charactersitics` and `Services` in Bluetooth LE.

+#### ISO/IEC 18013-5:2021 Libraries

 This app utilizes the [EUDI iOS Data Transfer, Model, and Security libraries](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-iso18013-data-transfer) that also follow the ISO/IEC 18013-5 standard.